 What's In The Pontoon Vinyl Flooring Kit

-- Choose from standard 34mil or heavy duty 80mil vinyl pontoon flooring.
+- Standard heavy duty 80mil vinyl pontoon flooring.

 - 2-3 gallons of carpet glue (16'-25' kits include 2 gallons, 30' kits include 3 gallons).